frostoven/BSC5P-JSON-XYZ/README.md

-## Bright Star Catalo in JSON format, optimised for games and visualisation software
+## Bright Star Catalog in JSON format, optimised for games and visualisation software

 This catalog offers star positions both as `x,y,z` coordinates for **3D software**, and right ascension / declination for **2D software**.
 It